hansenlab/spqn_paper/README.md

 ### Examine the expression bias in 'true' co-expression network
 PPI: visualize the weighted distribution of expressions of genes, with the weight decided by the number of interacting proteins of the corresponding protein, according to PPI database

+bias_regulatome: visualize the weighted distribution of expressions of genes, with the weight decided by the number of interacting proteins of the corresponding protein, according to regulatome database

 ### Functions
 functions: functions used in the visualization, batch effect removal and correlation matrix adjustment